raphaelmayer/compositebaas/README.md

 }
 ```

 In the `input` and `output` sections, users can specify various parameters to describe the source and target data.
 Based on these parameters, CompositeBaaS will automatically identify and assemble a chain of services to generate a workflow that performs the required transformation.
+You can find example input files in the resources directory.

 **Currently available parameters for `input`:**